Moll Flanders: Plot

 Moll carefully introduces herself to her brother and their son, in disguise.
 With the help of a Quaker, the two found a farm with 50 servants in Maryland.
 Moll reveals herself now to her son in Virginia and he gives her her mother's inheritance, a farm for which he will now be her steward, providing £100 a year income for her.
-In turn, she makes him her heir and gives him a (stolen) gold watch.
+She makes him her heir, and gives him a stolen gold watch.

 At last, her life of conniving and desperation seems to be over.
-After her husband/brother dies, Moll tells her (Lancashire) husband the entire story and he is "perfectly easy on that account...
+After her husband/brother dies, Moll tells her Lancashire husband the entire story and he is "perfectly easy on that account...
 For, said he, it was no fault of yours, nor of his; it was a mistake impossible to be prevented."
-Aged 69 (in 1683), the two return to England to live "in sincere penitence for the wicked lives we have lived."
+Aged 69 in 1683, the two return to England to live "in sincere penitence for the wicked lives we have lived."

-Marriages, relationships, and children

-Throughout the novel, Moll goes through a series of relationships, legitimate and not, and through these relationships she bears many children.
-The lack of character names and Defoe's inability to keep clear distinctions between his many, nameless characters give the reader the difficult task of keeping track of not just characters as a whole, but specifically Moll's marriages, relationships, and children, which make up a majority of her life's story.
-The following maps out Moll's relationships and marriages in the order that they appeared in the novel as well as any children that might have been born as a result of their union.

-Moll's Incestuous relationship

-Moll unknowingly marries her half-brother, the plantation owner, which she then dissolves after she finds out she was his half-sister.
-This incestuous relationship could have been added by Daniel Defoe to show condemn for such relationships, even if unintentional.
-He wanted to deter readers from ever even thinking about such an act.

 Gender roles

 According to Swaminathan (2003), Moll Flanders provides a window into women’s ways of being that do not reflect 18th century gender norms.
-Moll is reliant on alliances and friendships with women, many of whom also fall outside of the gendered expectations of the era, she marries five times, and she has sexual relationships outside of marriage.
+Moll is reliant on alliances and friendships with women, many of whom fall outside of the gendered expectations of the era, she marries five times, and she has sexual relationships outside of marriage.

 One of Defoe’s notable contributions to 18th century ideas of female empowerment rests on the notion of women as agents of their own wealth.
 As Kuhlisch notes, “From the beginning, [Moll] does not believe that she is naturally poor but considers herself entitled to a more affluent life… [and she] defines her identity through her social position, which results from the material effects of her economic activities" (341).
 That said, it may also be Defoe's “antipathy for England's commoners” that contributed to Moll's socioeconomic ascension (p.
 99).